bereanarchive/bereanarchive/articles/biology/hiv-evolution.md

 [^sanford-2007]: Sanford, John, et al.  "[Mendel's Accountant: A biologically realistic forward-time population genetics program.](http://www.scpe.org/index.php/scpe/article/download/407/77)"  Scalable Computing.
 2007.<small>The authors explain: "each nucleotide in a smaller genome on average plays a greater relative role in the organism’s fitness"</small>
 [^user813801-2014]:  "[How many organisms have ever lived on Earth?](https://biology.stackexchange.com/a/19569)"  Biology.StackExchange.
 2014.  <small>The answer estimates: "5.95 * 10^39^ Bacteria that ever lived," and most cellular organisms are bacteria.</small>
 [^behe-2007]: Behe, Michael J.  "The Edge of Evolution."
 2007.
 [Page 63](https://books.google.com/books?id=HGuwiG78ILcC&q=%22slightly%20fewer%20than%201040%20cells%22).  <small>Behe estimates: "throughout the course of history there would have been slightly fewer than 10^40^ cells."</small>
+[^behe-2007b]: Behe, Michael J.  "The Edge of Evolution."
+2007.
+Page 60.<small>Behe writes:  "Recall that the odds against getting two necessary, independent mutations are the multiplied odds for getting each mutation individually.
+What if a problem arose during the course of life on earth that required a cluster of mutations that was twice as complex as a CCC?
+(Let’s call it a double CCC.)
+For example, what if instead of the several amino acid changes needed for chloroquine resistance in malaria, twice that number were needed?
+In that case the odds would be that for a CCC times itself.
+Instead of 10^20 cells to solve the evolutionary problem, we would need 10^40 cells."
+A "CCC" is Behe's own term: "chloroquine-complexity cluster."
+It's what he calls the two simultaneous mutations needed for p. falciparum (the parasite that causes malaria) to evolve resistence to the drug chloroquine.</small>
 [^dong-2011]: Dong et al.  "[Extensive HLA-driven viral diversity following a narrow-source HIV-1 outbreak in rural China](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3743462/)."
 Blood.
 2011.
 [^guha-2013]: Guha, et al.  "[Innate Immune Evasion Strategies by Human Immunodeficiency Virus Type 1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3767209/)."
 ISRN AIDS.
 2013.
 [^guha-2013:a]: <small>"The HIV-1 RNA genome can be mutated randomly which helps the virus to evade immune recognition by the host."</small>
+[^sauter-2012]: SAuter, Daniel.  "[Human Tetherin Exerts Strong Selection Pressure on the HIV-1 Group N Vpu Protein](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3534379/)."
+PLoS Pathogen.
+2012.